paladin-t/my_basic/README.md

 * Debug APIs
 * Customizable memory pool
 * High expansibility, easy to use APIs, easy to write customized scripting interfaces
-* Powerful interactive ability to use native functionalities in script, and vice versa
+* Powerful interactive ability to manipulate script facilities at native side; or to use native functionalities in script, and vice versa
-* More features/modules under development
+* More features under development

 ## Script at a glance